 He wasn’t little, and he wasn’t red, but Trapper was the best darn Little Red Sled dog we ever had.

-by Miki and Julie Collins, authors of Dog Driver, A Guide for the Serious Musher.
-Read more or order at http://www.alpinepub.com/DOG_DRIVER.html
+By Miki and Julie Collins, authors of Dog Driver, A Guide for the Serious Musher.
+Read more or order at http://www.alpinepub.com/dog-driver-a-guide-for-the-serious-musher-revised-edition.html

 DOGS IN NEED OF EMERGENCY CPR